Yin Rising: The Return to Balance

 The feminine is not rising to replace the masculine.

-But it does not sustain that for you.
+But they do not sustain that for us.

-The rise of the feminine, then, is not a movement toward softness.
-It is a movement toward integration.
+The rise of the feminine, then, is not a movement towards softness.
+It is a movement towards integration.
 A return to balance, where intuition and logic, feeling and structure, surrender and direction can exist together.

 Not in theory.